bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 The plotter widget allows plotting data on a graph:
 {{ easy_image(src="plotter-widget", width=300, center=true) }}

-Configuration options are provided for selecting the [data-lake variable](#data-lake) to plot, and modifying basic appearance characteristics:
+Configuration options are provided for selecting the [data-lake variable](#data-lake) to plot, some common statistics from the plotted data (and their decimal resolution), and basic appearance characteristics:
 {{ easy_image(src="plotter-config", width=450, center=true) }}

-It is possible to change the decimal resolution of the displayed statistics, and the limit the number of plotted samples to improve visibility and performance.
+It is also possible to control the number of plotted samples and the vertical range of the graph, to improve visibility and/or performance.

 #### Do It Yourself (DIY) Widget